How to Ace the Harvard Interview

 Sample Answer

-Consider this example of a student that learned a new language:
+Consider this example to the question “what is your proudest academic achievement” from a student that learned a new language:

 English was the only language I spoke at home growing up.
 Both of my parents immigrated to America from Mexico, but they rarely spoke Spanish in hopes I would become a better English-speaker.
 While their plan worked, it left me feeling disconnected from my roots.